Michael-xoxo/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles :
 This file executes a script that displays the current directory's contents including hidden files starting with . using the long format

+5-listfilesdigitonly :
+This file executes a script that displays the current directory contents in long format, grouped numerically and show hidden files starting with .